-- a.
-Select the scope of the footprint.
+- 1. Select the scope of the footprint.
 We ask companies to determine the total mass and/or count of CoHCs in manufacturing operations.
 Responders may report the chemical footprint for all manufacturing operations or a limited part of their manufacturing operations.
-The extent of the footprint scope must be provided in the documentation. - b.
-Select a CoHC list: CFP CoHCs Reference List or EU REACH Candidate List of SVHCs. - c.
+The extent of the footprint scope must be provided in the documentation. - 2.
+Select a CoHC list: CFP CoHCs Reference List, CFP Solar CoHCs Reference List, or EU REACH Candidate List of SVHCs. - 3.
 Determine which chemicals on your list occur in manufacturing operations within your given scope.
 Sources for this information vary by company but are typically derived from chemical ingredient information provided by suppliers.
 Generally, the more complete and accurate the chemical ingredient information from suppliers, the more accurate the chemical footprint calculation will be.
 Other possible sources may include internal knowledge of supplier formulations, literature reviews, and subject expertise.

-- d.
 The number of CoHCs in manufacturing operations is your chemical footprint by count.
-Note that the count is the total of individual CoHCs added up across manufacturing operations. - e.
-Determine the mass of chemicals from your chosen CoHC list in manufacturing operations within your scope.
-Data sources to calculate mass vary by company but may include the volume products purchased, manufacturing specifications, sales data, or other sources.
+Note that the count is the total of individual CoHCs added up across manufacturing operations.

+- 4. Determine the mass of chemicals from your chosen CoHC list in manufacturing operations within your scope.
+Data sources to calculate mass vary by company but may include the volume of materials or parts purchased, manufacturing specifications, sales data, or other sources.
 Report the total in kilograms.
-CFP sets threshold levels for calculating the chemical footprint of formulated products as follows: - 100% of intentionally added CoHCs by mass; and - any likely impurities that are both CoHCs and present at 100 ppm or higher in a homogeneous material. - f.
+CFP sets threshold levels for calculating the chemical footprint of formulated products as follows: - 100% of intentionally added CoHCs by mass; and - any likely impurities that are both CoHCs and present at 100 ppm or higher in a homogeneous material. - 5.
 Calculate your company's total chemical footprint.
 Calculate the chemical footprint for manufacturing operations and sum footprints for one year.